mjpitz/mjpitz/content/blog/2020-09-30-slos-for-oss.md

 It highlights everything I expect to see in a runbook.
 There's a section for you to provide an overview of the functionality the system provides.
 There's space for alerts and how to remediate them.
-Some components do not map cleanly for open source projects, such as deployment configuration and contact info.
+Deployment configuration and contact information don't really map cleanly for open source projects.
+Open source solutions often have to consider a variety of deployment models.
 With a few modifications, I was able to assemble an [augmented template] for open source projects.

-While I removed the deployment configuration and contact information, I still plan on providing a separate template for those.
+While I removed the deployment configuration and contact information, I still plan on using a separate document for those.
-There are many benefits to decoupling that information.
+There are many benefits to decoupling that information from the core set of runbooks.
 For commonly supported deployments, we can provide a set of well-known guides that work.
 For less common deployments, individuals can write up a quick guide specific to their usage.
 Some guides can even be contributed back.